tidal-code/wave.docs.test/index.md

 There is no extra effort needed to add waits, scripts to handle overlapping spinners, wait for background processes to finish.
 Just plain simple methods which would emulate user interactions.

 Call simple static methods `find()` and `findAll()` to locate your element(s).
 If your element is inside an iframe, don't worry; you do not need to switch to it.
-Wave will find it.
+Tidal will find it.
 If you are blocked with a spinner and need to wait for it do disappear to click on an element, it will be handled.
 Just call the `find()` method and the rest will be done for  you.

 ## About the project

-Wave is maintained by [Philip Kurian](https://www.linkedin.com/in/kurianphilipk/)(author) and other community contributors
+Tidal is maintained by [Philip Kurian](https://www.linkedin.com/in/kurianphilipk/)(author) and other community contributors

 ### License